Venice’s Canal Grande (Grand Canal) – also known by Venetians as Canalazzo – is the major water-traffic corridor sweeping through this amazing city.

 However, during the last two centuries, significant renovations have been completed for many of the city’s historic canal-front buildings and the most important ones have become museums or are owned by foundations that see to their upkeep.

 The glorious past of Venice returns once a year to the Grand Canal during the Regata Storica (historical regatta) on the first sunday of September.
 The first of these regattas – boat races – were held here in the fourteenth century.
-The races are proceeded by a spectacular boat parade, led by the Serenissima, a sumptuously decorated boat.
+The races are preceded by a spectacular boat parade, led by the Serenissima, a sumptuously decorated boat.
 The regatta is one of Venice’s yearly highlights, attracting throngs of tourists who admire the many historic boats with crews in traditional clothing.

 Traveling on the Grand Canal